Sorting and Filtering Your Library Item View

 Select a library from the left navigation panel.
-Enter a value into the quick-search bar or search by Document Fact data within the library.
+Enter a value into the quick-search bar or search by Document Attribute data within the library.
 Once the search is applied, the data can be viewed in the results grid.
 For this example, we will search for documents in the 'Arg Code Library' that contain the name CO-568925.

 Documents Listing View

 Documents in the relational library will be listed.
 If desired, select 'Hide Pages' from the top navigation bar to collapse all documents from the thumbnail view to a document listing view.

 In this view, documents can be sorted by any document properties or document attributes that have been applied to this library.
 The listing can also be sorted by the chosen attribute in ascending or descending order.